Tigers vs. Padres: Betting Trends, Records ATS, Home/Road Splits

 Tigers Betting Records & Stats

-- Detroit has entered 56 games this season as the underdog by +120 or more and is 26-30 in those contests.

-- The Tigers have an implied victory probability of 45.5% according to the moneyline set by oddsmakers for this matchup.
+- The moneyline set for this matchup implies the Tigers have a 47.6% chance of coming away with a victory in the contest.

-- Detroit's games have gone over the total in 50 of its 96 chances.
+- Detroit and its opponents have hit the over in 50 of its 97 games with a total this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!